DanielVillalba-holberton/holbertonschool-low_level_programming/0x00-hello_world/README.md

-# This project talk about C, printf, puts, and variables
+# This project talk about C, printf, puts, and sizes of variables